-One of Isolation’s many perks is how well it captures the mood of the first two films.
-Both Prometheus and Covenant, in spite of being prequels, boast technology and a look that feels more advanced than the run down ships of the original films.
-Isolation represents a return to form, opting for the more low-fi look that Alien made popular.
-Sevastopol Station is filled with old-fashioned green LED screens, chairs patched with duct tape, and hallways filled with rust and grime.
-Like the Nostromo and Sulaco, Sevastopol is a relic of a used future.
+Unlike the sophisticated technology seen in the prequels, Isolation returns to form with the more low-fi look seen in the original series.
+Sevastopol Station is filled with old-fashioned green LED screens, chairs patched with duct tape, magnetic cassette players, and hallways filled with rust and grime.
+Like the Nostromo before it and Hadley’s Hope after, Sevastopol is a relic of a used future.

-The game features long dark corridors leading to dimly lit rooms and mess halls, perfectly capturing the almost haunted house feel of the original film.
-The player will often go for long stretches of time without any human contact, with only mangled corpses and that curious thumping in the ceiling to keep them company.
-Even without the Alien itself, this is a frightening place.
-When the monster does appear, the atmosphere the game builds makes it all the more terrifying.
+Sevastopol also has a rich history, revealed through emails and audio logs found throughout the station.
+They tell of a slow, methodical invasion suffered by the station’s inhabitants, and serve as a constant, chilling reminder of what the player is up against.
+The player will often go for long stretches without any human contact, with only mangled corpses and that curious thumping in the ceiling to keep them company.
+Even without the Alien itself, Sevastopol is a truly frightening place.

 A NEW ENSEMBLE

-One thing that made the series so popular was its rich characters, and Isolation features one of the most well rounded and developed ensembles the series has produced to date.
+The Alien series has always been known for its colorful characters, and Isolation features one of the series’ most well rounded and developed ensembles to date.
 Capping off the cast is Amanda.
 Amanda is incredibly relatable as a protagonist with a goal as identifiable as it is tangible.
 She wants to find out what happened to her mother.
-While on her quest, she comes face to face with the famous beast.
-Earlier in the game, Amanda spends much of her time clinging to the shadows and hiding in cabinets.
-As the game goes on, she acquires more and more gear, transforming her from a frightened victim into a capable fighter who stares down the slobbering monster without hesitation.
+Amanda has a clearly defined arc throughout the game.
+During her early encounters with the beast, she’s afraid, her missions relying on the player’s skills of stealth and avoidance.
+As the game progresses however, all that changes.
+Amanda is moulded from a frightened victim to a hardened fighter, able to fight off her otherworldly foe.
 Strength, it seems, runs in the family.

-One of the most interesting characters is the android Samuels, an almost a counter-argument to the technophobia found in Ridley Scott’s prequels.
+Perhaps one of the most interesting characters is Samuels, an android who almost serves as a counter-point to the technophobic stance of Ridley Scott’s prequels.
 Unlike Michael Fassbender’s David, Samuels cares about the human characters and their journey.
 Though the character is without emotion, he puts great value on the emotions of others, so much that he goes above and beyond his programming to not only help protect Amanda but help her find closure about her mother’s disappearance.
 He doesn’t hesitate to combat his fellow androids along the way, showing that while synthetic technology can be misused, it can also be used for good.
 Alien: Isolation leaves no character unturned.
 Everyone has a face, a presence, and a purpose.

-What would Alien be without the beast?
-In this regard, Alien: Isolation delivers the most effective portrayal of the titular antagonist in decades.
+Isolation has both a moody setting and an exquisite cast of characters, but perhaps its biggest challenge was how it handled the beast.
+Fortunately, it delivers the most effective portrayal of the titular antagonist in decades.
 Even before it appears, the deterioration of Sevastopol Station and the state of the survivors leaves us wondering just what horrible thing could do such damage.
-Even though we as fans already know the answer, when the Alien first appears, we are afraid.
-That it was all seemingly done by a single beast makes the creature all the more intimidating during its shocking debut.
+Even though we as fans already know the answer, the game builds up enough anticipation so when the Alien finally does appear, we’re afraid.

 RETURN OF SIGOURNEY WEAVER